Alcohol-Free Drinks in Recovery: The Honest Answer

 Practical Guidance

-If you decide to try AF drinks in recovery:
+If you decide to try alcohol-free drinks in recovery:

-- Choose true 0.0% products if trace alcohol concerns you.
+• Choose true 0.0% products if trace alcohol concerns you — see our 0.0% vs 0.5% explainer for the detail.

-- Have a plan if it goes wrong.
-Know who you'll call, what you'll do, how you'll respond if AF drinks trigger cravings.
+• Have a plan if it goes wrong.
+Know who you'll call, what you'll do, how you'll respond if non-alcoholic beer triggers cravings.

 If you decide to avoid AF drinks entirely:

-- Alternatives exist.
-Ginger beer, tonic water, interesting soft drinks, kombucha (check ABV), and mocktails made without AF spirits all offer options.
+• Alternatives exist.
+Ginger beer, tonic water, interesting soft drinks, kombucha (check ABV), and mocktails made without AF spirits all offer options — our guide to every other way to not drink alcohol covers the full range.

-- Social strategies help.
+• Social strategies help.
 Arriving with your own drink, having responses ready for questions, and choosing supportive social settings all make abstinence easier.
+Structured approaches like drink-free days and the broader moderation menu can help too.

 The Bottom Line

-AF drinks occupy genuinely contested territory in the recovery world.
-Smart, experienced people disagree about whether they help or harm.
+Alcohol-free drinks in recovery occupy genuinely contested territory.
+Smart, experienced clinicians disagree about whether they help or harm.
 The evidence supports both caution and, for some people, cautious use.

 What we won't do is tell you these drinks are fine for everyone in recovery.
 They're not.
 What we also won't do is tell you they're dangerous for everyone.
 They're not that either.

 Your recovery is individual.
 There's no prize for pushing boundaries in recovery.
 Your decisions should be made with professional support and honest self-knowledge.
-If you're unsure, err on the side of caution.
+If you're unsure, err on the side of caution — the wider health case for going alcohol-free doesn't require you to drink anything that feels risky.

 Resources